SandhuSaab70/ASSIGNMENT-3/README.md

    The user is prompted to enter three requisition items, along with their quantities and prices.
 The total cost is then calculated.

 3. **Requisition Approval**:
-   Requisitions are approved if the total cost is $500 or less.
-If the cost exceeds $500, the requisition status is set to pending.
+   If the total cost of the request is $500 or less, it is authorized.
+The request status is set to pending if the cost is greater than $500.

 4. **Display Information**:
    The program outputs the staff details, requisition items, quantities, and the total value of the requisition.